 We achieved RHS School Gardening Award Level 3.

 To achieve this level

-We had to write around about a in the garden, based on healthy eating, wildlife in the garden, composting and recycling, or exploring a curriculum topic through the garden.
+We had to write around 200 words about a mini project or activity in the garden, based on healthy eating, wildlife in the garden, composting and recycling, or exploring a curriculum topic through the garden.
 See our blog below for more details!